 - Remember that this is a confidential document.
 It should be distributed on a 'Need to know' basis agreed at the meeting which will ensure staff and student safety is not compromised.
 Please seek further advice if you are in doubt about individual cases. - Ensure that staff identified as needing to know the risks and management plan have a copy.
-(This may include a variety of non-teaching staff, such as office and site management staff). - Ensure that the Parent/Carer of the student is involved, wherever appropriate, in its completion and has a copy. - Ensure that there is a clear line of management associated with this document.
-By paying due regard to the details of risk presented by the student, additional strategies and staff should be deployed through an Individual Education Plan. - The aim of assessment is to allow as full participation as possible by the student in school life, without prejudice to other members of the community.
+(This may include a variety of non-teaching staff, such as office and site management staff). - Ensure that the Parent/Carer of the student is involved, wherever appropriate, in its completion and has a - Ensure that there is a clear line of management associated with this document.
+By paying due regard to the details of risk presented by the student, additional strategies and staff should be deployed through an Individual Education Plan.

-pecify any SEN or issues of race, culture or div versity.

-pechy any 3EN of issues of face, culture of div cisity.
+prejudice to other members of the comm nmunity. any SEN or issues of race, culture or dive versity: any SEN or issues of race, culture or diversity:

 Date Completed:

-admission (Please tick)

-Or At annual review/planning Following one/series of critical i Details of any other agencies i ncidents

-Incident:
+Following one/so Prior to admission On admission review/planning meeting eries of critical incidents other agencies involved ☐ (Please tick) ☐ ☐ ☐ ☐

-oummary of concerns - if relating to o ther young people care must be taken re confid
+relating to other young people care must be taken re conf identiality:

-Case co-ordinator within education setting (if a appropriate)
+Case co-ordinator within educa tion setting (if appropriate)

-lame and designation:
+Name and designation:

 Date:

-ead professional or allocated social worker: Date:
+Lead professional or allocated social worker: Date:

 Decision re.
-Parent/Students Involvement - if r not involved please specify why:
+Parent/Students Ir volvement - if not involved pl ease specify why:

-recision re.
-Tarente stadents involvement or involved picase specify mily.

 Agreed Action Points:

-Parent /Carer's Name:

 Parent/Carer's Name:

 Signature: Date:

 Pupil's Name:

 Signature: Date:

-Social Care/Education Representative Signature e:
+Social Care/Education Represe ntative Signature:

 Date: